 After graduating from Wellesley College, Valerie Roman worked full time in the technology management field for more than 30 years.
 She was the first Chief of Systems Analysis and Design for the Census Bureau in Washington, D.C., the first technology director for the City of Cambridge, Massachusetts, and is a former director of technology for Phillips Academy in Andover, Massachusetts.
 She continues to consult for municipalities and schools throughout New England.
 Her passions include sports—as a lifelong fan of all Boston teams— and politics.
 She is married and a mother of two grown sons, and lives in New Hampshire.

-This program is for ages 16 and up, and registration is required.
+This program is for ages 16 and up, free, and open to the public.
+Registration is required.
 Please call the library at 432-7154 to register or for more information.